-Jans Aasman is a Ph.D. psychologist and expert in the Cognitive Science - as well as CEO of Franz.com, an early innovator in Artificial Intelligence and provider of Semantic Graph Databases and Analytics.
-As both a scientist and CEO, Dr. Aasman continues to break ground in the areas of Artificial Intelligence and Semantic Databases as he works hand-in-hand with organizations such as Montefiore Medical Center, Blue Cross/Blue Shield, Siemens, Merck, Pfizer, Wells Fargo, BAE Systems as well as US and Foreign governments.
+Jans Aasman is a Ph.D. psychologist and expert in Cognitive Science – as well as CEO of Franz Inc., an early innovator in Artificial Intelligence and provider of Knowledge Graph Solutions based on AllegroGraph.
+As both a scientist and CEO, Dr. Aasman continues to break ground in the areas of Artificial Intelligence and Knowledge Graphs as he works hand-in-hand with numerous Fortune 500 organizations as well as government entities worldwide.

 Dr. Aasman is a frequent speaker within the Semantic technology industry and has authored multiple research papers, bylines and is one of 15 CEOs interviewed in a new book, “Startup Best Practices.”

 Dr. Aasman spent a large part of his professional life in telecommunications research, specializing in applied Artificial Intelligence projects and intelligent user interfaces.
 He gathered patents in the areas of speech technology, multimodal user interaction, recommendation engines while developing precursor technology for the iPad and Siri from 1995 to 2004.
 He was also a part-time professor in the Industrial Design department of the Technical University of Delft.

 Before joining Franz Inc. in 2004, Dr. Aasman’s experience included the following:

 KPN Research, the research lab of the major Dutch telecommunication company.

 Tenured Professor in Industrial Design at the Technical University of Delft.
 Title of the chair: Informational Ergonomics of Telematics and Intelligent Products.

 Carnegie Mellon University.
 Visiting Scientist at the Computer Science Department of Prof. Dr. Allan Newell.